jorgicio/jorgicio-gentoo-overlay/README.md

 ## Note for all people who doesn't own a Github accound (MUST READ)

-If you don't have a Github account, you can email me but ONLY with the tag \[Gentoo\] (as you can see it, with brackets and respecting capital letters).
+If you don't have a Github account, you can email me but ONLY with the tag \[Gentoo Overlay\] (as you can see it, with brackets and respecting capital letters).
 Any mail sent without that, can't be read, because is too annoying searching emails when one has a lot of them.
 With that tag, I can filter it easily, so I can read those emails.

 Thanks in advance.